On the relative asymptotic expressivity of inference frameworks: Introduction

-{\em Conditional probability logic (CPL)} is a two-valued logic defined in \cite{Kop20} which extends first-order logic and with which one can express queries like ``the relative frequency of $\bar{x}$ that satisfy $\varphi_1(\bar{x})$ among $\bar{x}$ that satisfy $\varphi_2(\bar{x}))$ is at least (a constant) $c$, or alternatively, is at least as large as $c$ plus the relative frequency of $\bar{x}$ that satisfy $\psi_1(\bar{x})$ among $\bar{x}$ that satisfy $\psi_2(\bar{x})$''.
-Here the conditions expressed by $\varphi_1(\bar{x})$, etcetera, may themselves be $CPL$-formulas, so this construction can be nested and is a kind of quantification. $CPL$ is used in the definition of lifted Bayesian networks in the sense of \cite{Kop20} in order to let the probability of one relation depend on the relative frequencies of conditions defined with other relations.
+Our second main result still considers a $PLA^+(\sigma)$-network $\mbbG$ such that all associated formulas use only continuous aggregation functions.
+However, as query language, we use the two-valued {\em conditional probability logic (CPL)} introduced in \cite{Kop20}. $CPL$ is an extension of first-order logic which allows constructions that can express statements like ``the relative frequency of $\bar{x}$ that satisfy $\varphi_1(\bar{x})$ among $\bar{x}$ that satisfy $\varphi_2(\bar{x})$ is at least (a constant) $c$, or alternatively, is at least as large as $c$ plus the relative frequency of $\bar{x}$ that satisfy $\psi_1(\bar{x})$ among $\bar{x}$ that satisfy $\psi_2(\bar{x})$'' where $c$ is a non-negative real.
+Here the conditions expressed by $\varphi_1(\bar{x})$ et cetera may themselves be $CPL$-formulas, so this construction can be nested and viewed as a kind of quantification.
+The second main result, Theorem~\ref{quantifier elimination of safe formulas}, is that if the $CPL(\sigma)$-formula $\varphi(\bar{x})$ is {\em safe (with respect to $\mbbG$)} then $\varphi(\bar{x})$ is almost surely equivalent to a quantifier-free first-order formula.
+The condition that $\varphi(\bar{x})$ is {\em safe} roughly means that in every relative frequency statement as described above that occurs in $\varphi(\bar{x})$, the constant $c$ does not belong to a certain finite set of numbers that is determined by the syntactic structure of $\varphi(\bar{x})$ and by $\mbbG$.
+We obtain two corollaries.
+The first is a convergence law for safe $CPL$-formulas.
+The second roughly says that there is a $PLA^+(\sigma)$-network $\tilde{\mbbG}$ such that all associated $PLA^+$- formulas are aggregation-free, and for every safe $CPL$-formula $\varphi(\bar{x})$ and for sufficiently large $n$, the probability that a sequence of parameters satisfies $\varphi(\bar{x})$ under the distribution $\tilde{\mbbP}_n$ determined by $\tilde{\mbbG}$ approximates the corresponding probability under $\mbbP_n$ arbitrarily closely.
+This implies that the first probability can be estimated, with as high accuracy as we like for large enough $n$, in time which is independent from the domain size.

-Our second contribution, in Theorem~\ref{quantifier elimination of safe formulas} and its corollaries, is the following: If $\mbbP_n$, $n \in \mbbN^+$, is defined by a $coPLA^+(\sigma)$-network and $\varphi(\bar{x})$ is a {\em safe} (with respect to the sequence $\mbbP_n$) $CPL(\sigma)$-formula, then $\varphi(\bar{x})$ is almost surely equivalent to a quantifier-free (first-order) formula.
-Moreover, for such $\varphi(\bar{x})$ and any sequence of parameters $\bar{a}$ of the same length as $\bar{x}$, the probability that $\bar{a}$ satisfies $\varphi(\bar{x})$ converges (to a number that only depends on $\varphi$ and the $coPLA^+(\sigma)$-network).
-We can also approximate probabilities of queries defined by safe $CPL$-formulas without reference to the domain size.
-The condition that $\varphi(\bar{x})$ is ``safe'' informally means that in every ``relative frequency construction'' as described above that occurs in $\varphi$ the parameter called $c$ must not belong to a certain set of ``unsafe'' numbers, where the unsafe numbers are arithmetic combinations of numbers to which relative frequencies defined by subformulas of $\varphi$ can converge (as $n\to\infty$) with respect to the sequence $\mbbP_n$ (see Definitions~\ref{definition of saturation number of a probability term} and~\ref{definition of safe formula}).